UtrechtUniversity/dataprivacyhandbook/CONTRIBUTING.md

 1. Go to the Discussions tab in this repository: https://github.com/UtrechtUniversity/dataprivacyhandbook/discussions
 2. Have a look at the existing discussions in the different sections (General, Idea, Q&A, etc.).
 Does your question or comment already relate to an open discussion?
 If so, see if you can find an answer to your question or comment.
 You can add to an existing discussion by simply commenting there!
 3. Is your question or comment (relatively) new?
 [Open a New discussion](https://docs.github.com/en/discussions/quickstart#welcoming-contributions-to-your-discussions) (right corner of the screen), select under which category your question or comment fits and write it.
 For searchability purposes, please also include a Label to your discussion.
 Click "Start discussion" to publish your message.

+---

+## Using Issues to contribute practical ideas or bug reports
+ A relatively easy way to get involved is to open an [Issue](https://github.com/UtrechtUniversity/dataprivacyhandbook/issues).
+You can do this when (among others):
+ - You signalled a bug and don't have time or don't know how to fix it yourself (Bug report)
+ - You want to provide feedback on a part of the Data Privacy Handbook (Leave a review)
+ - You have an idea for an extension of the content of the Data Privacy Handbook (Suggest changes)
+ - You want to suggest edits to the Data Privacy Handbook (Suggest changes)

+### How to open an issue?
+1. Go to the Issues tab in this repository: https://github.com/UtrechtUniversity/dataprivacyhandbook/issues
+2. On the right part of your screen, click the green button that says "New issue"
+3. Choose the issue template that fits your situation best.
+For example, if you want to suggest edits to part of the Handbook, click the "Suggest changes" issue template.
+If none of the templates fit your situation, choose "Open a blank issue".
+4. Fill out the issue template as completely as possible.
+Provide all necessary details for others to reproduce your results or understand what you are talking about.
+In case of a bug report, please also let us know what you have already tried and what machine you are using, as this will speed up the debugging process.
+5. All done drafting your Issue?
+On the right of your Issue, please add a **label**, for example: `bug` or `enhancement` so that we know what kind of Issue you wrote (a label is added automatically if you choose an Issue template).
+If you want, you can also assign a person to review your Issue or link the issue to a Pull Request.
+However, these are not at all necessary!
+6. All done?
+Click "Submit".

+Congratulations, you have now opened an issue! 🎉

+---

 ## Contributing to handbook content
 First of all, how awesome that you want to contribute actual content, thank you!! ✨ The following steps are a guide to help you contribute in a way that will be easy for everyone to review and accept.